New South Wales Waratahs: Name and logo

-The "Waratahs" name has historically been the name for the New South Wales Rugby Union (NSWRU) representative team, and became the name for the New South Wales team when it entered the Super Six, Super 10 and Super 12 competitions.
+The "Waratahs" name has since 1991 been the name for the New South Wales Rugby Union (NSWRU) representative team, and was continued when NSW entered the Super Six, Super 10 and Super 12 competitions.

 The name and emblem comes from the waratah, the state flower for New South Wales.

-The New South Wales Waratahs commonly play in a Cambridge Blue jersey and navy blue shorts, blue having a long sporting association with the state and a famous rivalry with the red/maroon colour of Queensland.
-Longtime sponsors HSBC feature on the front of the jersey.
-The Waratahs wore the HSBC logo for the final time when they played Argentina in August 2013.
+The NSW Waratahs commonly play in a Cambridge Blue jersey since 1891 and navy blue shorts, blue having a long sporting association with the state and a famous rivalry with the red/maroon colour of Queensland.
+Longtime sponsors HSBC featured on the front of the jersey until the final time when they played Argentina in August 2013.

 The 2014 season saw Volvo as the Waratahs new major sponsor, after a number of years being minor sponsors with 'sleeve presence' on the previous jersey.
 An alternative white strip is also used.
 In pre-season of 2006, the Waratahs donned a New Jersey scheme in a trial game against the Crusaders.
 This system saw traditional rugby playing numbers on the back of jerseys replaced with the initials of the player.
 The current jersey is made by ISC and is Cambridge blue with navy side panels, collar and cuffs, with the alternate strip being white with five Cambridge blue hoops, collar and cuffs.

-Until 1885, New South Wales wore 'heather green' strips.
-From 1891 to 1897, New South Wales played in scarlet jerseys.
-The following season, the team adopted Cambridge blue jerseys.
+The NSW team have worn the Cambridge blue jersey since adopted by the NSWRU in 1891.
+The team's jerseys in its 1882 debut season were navy blue, then heather green 1883-85, and various shades of cardinal/maroon 1886-1890.
 The light blue jersey and navy blue pants were established in 1897 and have been in effect ever since.